 Download The Ling App And Improve Your Vocabulary In Slovakian

 If you are planning a visit to Slovakia, why not download the Ling app to your mobile device?
 Having a language app to hand will ensure that exploring Slovakia is made fun and easy.
-Improving your Slovakian will ensure that booking hotels and excursions as well as eating out and making new friends is made simple.
+Improving your Slovakian will ensure that booking hotels and excursions as well as eating out and greeting new Slovak friends is made simple.